 by John Hughes

 This week’s article delves further into the “Painter’s Tool Box of Expression.”
-Last week I highlighted drawing, and this week we will look at color.

 When mixing colors for the landscape, artists need to be quick on their feet.
 Outdoors, where the light and shadows are in constant motion, it’s important to be able to mix a color intuitively.
 Just like having all your painting gear in order so you are not wasting motion in the field, a thorough knowledge of color is necessary to be able to concentrate on the important issues of your subject.